Canon 5D Mark IV vs Pentax 645Z

 Feature comparison: Canon 5D Mark IV vs Pentax 645Z

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 5D Mark IV and the 645Z are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 5D Mark IV offers a wider field of view (100%) than the one in the 645Z (98%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 645Z has a higher magnification (0.78x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 5D Mark IV, the Pentax 645Z, and comparable cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 5D Mark IV has a touchscreen, while the 645Z has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.